kodecocodes/i9t/3d-touch/3d-touch.markdown

 Congratulations!
 You've reached the end of this chapter, and you've added some really cool features to the Doodles app.
 3D Touch is an incredible new interaction method, and through `UITouch`'s new `force` property, peeks and pops, and home screen quick actions, you have a multitude of ways to put it to use in your own apps.
 May the Force (Touch) be with you!

+One of the most important things to note is that 3D touch isn't available to all users, and it isn't as discoverable as icons and labels.
+You can't have parts of your app that are only accessible via 3D touch, and shortcuts from the app icon aren't a substitute for sensible navigation in-app!

-If you want to read more about 3D Touch, you should definitely check out with Apple's "Adopting 3D Touch on iPhone" ([http://apple.co/1JxalGK](http://apple.co/1JxalGK)) documentation.
-It's a great resource and for API it contains a top-level over, links to detailed documentation, and sample code.
+If you want to read more about 3D Touch, you should definitely check out Apple's "Adopting 3D Touch on iPhone" ([http://apple.co/1JxalGK](http://apple.co/1JxalGK)) documentation.
+It's a great resource for the API and it contains a top-level overview, links to detailed documentation, and sample code.